sameededitz/aj-vpn/README.md

 ## Referral System
 - **User Referrals**: Each user has a unique referral code to invite others.
 - **Referral Tracking**: Easily track how many users a particular user has referred.
-- **Referral Rewards**: Set custom rewards for each successful referral, such as free subscription days or discounts.
-- **Referral Tiers**: Create different reward structures based on subscription tiers.

 ## Developer Information
 - **Developer**: Sameed